-He is a co-editor in eJournal of Tax Research and an associate editor in Managerial Auditing Journal.
+He is a co-editor in eJournal of Tax Research (A-ranked journal) and an associate editor in Managerial Auditing Journal (A-ranked journal).
 He is also an ARC assessor and also an ad hoc referee of a number of journals and conferences, such as Review of Accounting Studies, Auditing: A Journal of Practice & Theory, Journal of Accounting and Public Policy, Journal of Banking and Finance, Journal of Business Ethics, American Accounting Association annual conference, and Accounting & Finance Association of Australia and New Zealand annual conference.

 Teaching and Supervision